Louis-GUENEGO/ARDUINO-MKR-WAN-1300-5G-detector-shield/README.md

 This device is a part of a project on a 5G weather IoT device.
 A paper is availiable at: (link will be added soon)

+The code to use this shield is there: https://github.com/Louis-GUENEGO/5G-shield-program